 and Hollingbourne Hill (short turf on an old spoil heap, 1959).
 These and others of his records are evidenced by specimens at MNE, where there are some 65 pressed spikes.
+In his manuscript Flora he referred to there being 23 localities, although listing more than 23.
 By the time of the county survey of 1971-80, the extant Kent sites were reduced to 12 tetrads, but still spread out from Chevening in the west to Park Gate in the east.
 The 1991-2005 survey showed a comparatively skeletal distribution of six tetrads, no further east than Wrotham Water/Trottiscliffe.
-This appears to be a fair assessment of the current position, given that 2010-14 records amount to only five tetrads (seven monads).
+This appears to be a fair assessment of the current position, given that 2010-17 records amount to only five tetrads (seven monads).
 Tetrad records, however, do not give much of an impression of local frequency; and whilst they show some clustering across the downs on the east side of the Medway Gap, it should be noted that this area is one in which there are a number of colonies, which appear to have increased with chalk grassland restoration, part of the Valley of Visions project (2007-2013).
 The largest Kent populations appear to be here and at Park Gate.